jodenapole/YT-music-playlist-sort-by-artist/README.md

 ## Usage
 1. Open any playlist on YouTube Music
-2. Click the red "Ordenar Playlist por Artista" button
+2. Click the red "Order Playlist by Artist" button
 3. Confirm and watch your playlist organize itself!

 ## ⚠️ Disclaimer